- The consul Marcus Valerius Laevinus and the Senate bicker about the appointment of a dictator;

 Meanwhile, the army of thugs that Laevinus had sent to Rhegium the previous year had set out to wreak havoc in Bruttium.
 The size of the bandit army had about doubled with the addition of Bruttian defectors.
 These thugs were good at pillaging, but that did not make them a professional army.
 Their attack on Caulonia in the toe of Italy was a failure, but it did draw Hannibal to Bruttium.
 After the Battle of Canusium, the Carthaginian general force-marched his troops to Bruttium and forced Laevinus’ bandits to surrender.
 This was not a big loss for the Romans, as the bandits were sword fodder anyway.
 And what was more, Hannibal’s presence in Bruttium allowed them to recapture the all-important city of Tarentum in Calabria.

 Tarentum had been betrayed to Hannibal in 212 BCE and now it was betrayed back to Rome again.
-The garrison commander in Tarentum was a Bruttian.
-If we are to trust Livius’ account, he was head over heels in love with the sister of a man serving under Fabius Maximus in the Roman army.
+Tarentum had a Bruttian garisson.
+If we are to trust Livius’ account, the garrison commander was head over heels in love with the sister of a man serving under Fabius Maximus in the Roman army.
 The woman and her brother, who had gone to Tarentum pretending to be a defector, convinced the commander to admit the Romans into the city.
 During the night, Fabius’ troops were allowed to climb over the eastern walls of the city using ladders and they were subsequently able to open the nearest gate to admit more soldiers.
 There was little opposition, as the consul had ordered diversionary attacks from the citadel and the sea, which had drawn many of the defenders away.
 The Romans advanced on the forum in close formation and cut down the Tarentines that resisted.
 Nikon, one of the men who had betrayed Tarentum to Hannibal, was killed in the fighting.
 His comrade Philemenos presumably committed suicide by throwing himself down a well.

 The Carthaginian commander of the garrison was murdered by a furious Roman soldier and many more innocent citizens were also killed.
 Tarentum was thoroughly stripped of its gold, silver, statues and paintings, although Livius claims that Fabius would not touch these artworks, unlike Marcellus at Syracuse.
 What mattered most, was that Tarentum was back in Roman hands.
 Hannibal had been at Caulonia and was therefore unable to save his ally.
 He now tried to set a trap for Fabius by sending two men from Metapontum to the consul.
 These men claimed that they could betray Metapontum to the Romans.
 Although he was initially inclined to believe their story, Fabius in the end decided not to march on the city, with Livius claiming it was a haruspex (or soothsayer) who warned him about the Carthaginian trap.